Top 10 Money Saving Tips - Ways to Save Money

-Be the person who always gets the good deal.
-People who know the value of a good sale, can really help keep money in their pockets.
+Be the person who always gets a good deal.
+People who know the value of a good sale can help keep money in their pockets.
 One easy way to take advantage of this tip is in the grocery store.
-When that cereal, or other dry food is offered at a great price or as a buy-one, get-one free deal. stock up.
-As long as you're buying food that will last a while, you can really see the savings add up by doing this.
+When that cereal or other dry food is offered at a great price or as a buy-one, get-one free deal stock up.
+As long as you are buying food that will last a while, you can see the savings add up by doing this.

 Research Planned Purchases Online

-Whether you're car shopping or buying a TV, a little research can save you a lot of money.
-With the availability of the internet, researching products and their prices have become very easy.
-With on-line research you will know two things, are you getting a good price, and is the product worth it.
-Don't be shy when you are at a car dealership, to pull out your smart phone, and check what the car you're negotiating on is going for locally.
-It's a great way to gain leverage on purchases like this that can save you thousands of dollars.
+Whether you are car shopping or buying a TV, a little research can save you a lot of money.
+With the availability of the internet, researching products and their prices have become very simple.
+With on-line research you will know two things, are you getting a good price, and is the item worth it.
+Don't be shy when you are at a car dealership, to pull out your smartphone, and check what the car you are negotiating on is going for locally.
+It is a great way to gain leverage on purchases like this that can save you thousands of dollars.

 Pay Your Bills On-Time

 Everyone realizes that credit card companies make their money on fees and interest, so don't be a victim of late payments, and high interest credit cards.
 Make sure you pay your bills on-time, to avoid unnecessary late fees and interest rate hikes.
-It's a simple tip, but many people who have the money to pay on time, simple forget and end up paying these fees.
-Ensure that this doesn't happen to you by having some sort of bill reminder system set up.
+It is a simple tip, but many people who have the money to pay on time, simply forget and end up paying these fees.
+Ensure that this does not happen to you by having a bill reminder system set up.
 Don't be that guy who gets behind and uses personal loans for bad credit to try and catch up.

 Become a Do-It-Yourselfer

 Before you pick up the phone to hire a handyman, you may be able to fix simple problems by just searching on the internet or asking a friend.
-You'll be surprised at how many qualified experts there are on sites like Youtube.com and other web sites that offer free videos and instructions to walk you through many projects.
+You will be surprised at how many qualified experts there are on sites like Youtube.com and other websites that offer free videos and instructions to walk you through many projects.
 Know your limits, but take on the things that won't put yourself in harm's way, and you may surprise yourself with what you can do yourself.

 Dress Sharp While Spending Less

 Speak up, and you may find yourself saving a bundle.
-Most people know that when they go to a car dealer, negotiation is part of the process, but that's not the only place you should be ready to negotiate.
-People who speak up save themselves money by simple calling their cable company, and asking for a discount on their service before canceling.
+Most people know that when they go to a car dealer, negotiation is part of the process, but that is not the only place you should be ready to negotiate.
+People who speak up save themselves money by calling their cable company, and asking for a discount on their service before canceling.
 Many service companies such as mobile phone and cable services are willing to offer you a discount before losing you as a customer.
-If you don't ask, you won't know, but this is a quick and easy way to grab some savings.
+If you do not ask, you will not know, but this is a quick and easy way to grab some savings.

 Get it For Free

 So there is a saying, "There's nothing for free."
-That's not always the case.
+That is not always the case.
 Have you checked sites like Craigslist.com, Freecycle.com or even your local paper?
 Many people offer free items to the first taker.
 You can find anything from free couches to bags of clothing just waiting for you.
-Check these sources, as all some people want for their unwanted items is for you to pick them up... and a simple "Thank You."
+Check these sources, as all some people want for their unwanted items is for you to pick them up.

 Don't Buy on Impulse

 The next time you see an item that you all of the sudden have to buy on impulse, control yourself, and put the money that you would've spent on the item in a savings account.
-If you still want the item in a few weeks or months, you'll have the money, but may find it cheaper by doing your research.
-You might even change your mind, and realize that you don't really need or even want the item.
+If you still want the item in a few weeks or months, you will have the money, but may find it cheaper by doing your research.
+You might even change your mind, and realize that you do not need or even want the item.
 Following these simple tips will allow you to keep money in the bank, avoid a payday advance and stay ahead of the eight ball.
 Plan your purchases and time them to be a more educated buyer.

 Plan Your Meals

-While going out to a restaurant is fun and takes the worry out of what to cook, this is one of the easiest areas where you can really control your spending.
+While going out to a restaurant is fun and takes the worry out of what to cook, this is one of the easiest areas where you can control your spending.
 It is ok to eat out, but by planning your meals for the week and purchasing the items you need at the grocery store, you will be less tempted to eat out more often.
 In many cases, one outing to a restaurant can cost you more than what a whole week of home cooked meals will cost.
 Make going out to restaurants special, but if you cook the majority of the time, the annual savings can be in the thousands.
-When you do need to get out and relax at a restaurant, take advantage of coupons, or stock-up on great restaurant deals from sites like Groupon.com and others who offer 50% off or more on restaurant deals.
+When you do need to get out and relax at a restaurant, take advantage of coupons.
+Stock up on great restaurant deals from sites like Groupon.com and others who offer 50% off or more.

 More Like This